 Data Analytics.
-Marsh may include, on an anonymous basis, information relating to its clients’ insurance programs in benchmarking, modeling and other analytics.
+Marsh may include, on a de-identified basis, information relating to its clients’ insurance programs in benchmarking, modeling and other analytics.
 Marsh offers an array of analytics capabilities to clients, insurers and others.
 For clients, these offerings include benchmarking databases, analytics and modeling tools, surveys and other compilations of information, which are designed to help clients more effectively assess their risks, make more informed decisions and construct insurance programs and other risk mitigation strategies.
 Marsh or its affiliates may in some instances receive compensation for its analytics offerings from clients, insurers and others.
 For more information about Marsh’s analytics capabilities and services, review information within Services — Analytics.

 MarketConnect.
 MarketConnect is Marsh’s industry leading proprietary technology suite that allows Marsh to assist insurers in their efforts to improve their performance and create superior solutions for our clients.
 Within MarketConnect, Market Match is a proactive tool that allows insurers to identify business opportunities in advance of renewals, enabling them to be considered for risks for which they historically had not been considered.
 In MarketMatch, client names and certain other information are provided to insurers when viewing upcoming renewals that meet their stated risk appetite.
 MarketConnect is part of Marsh’s insurer consulting offering for which Marsh receives compensation from insurers.